ChrisTitusTech/linutil/docs/roadmap.md

 ## Milestones
 ### Q4 2024
-- [x] Finish the foundation of the project in CLI mode
+- [x] Finish the foundation of the project's CLI
-- [ ] Implementation of CLI arguments and config file for automation
+- [ ] Implement CLI arguments and configuration support
-- [ ] Logging of script executions for easier debugging
+- [ ] Add an option for logging script executions

 ### Q1 2025
 - [ ] GUI Brainstorming and Planning